 "The mountains and the hills shall break forth into singing before you, and all the trees of the field shall clap their hands."

-Ms. Van Egdom obtained her bachelor’s degree from the University of Washington with a double major in Community Psychology and Society, Ethics & Human Behavior, and a minor in Education and Society.
-During her undergrad, Mrs. Van Egdom worked as an Academic Advisor for the college preparatory program TRIO Upward Bound.
-It was then when her passion of working with high school students grew.
-Mrs. Van Egdom is currently attending Whitworth University for her Master’s of Education in School Counseling.
+Mrs. Van Egdom obtained her bachelor’s degree from the University of Washington; during her undergrad, she worked as an Academic Advisor for the college preparatory program TRIO Upward Bound.
+It was then when her passion for working with high school students grew.
+She began her career as a school counselor with Enlightium in 2018.
+Mrs. Van Egdom graduated with a Master’s of Education in School Counseling from Whitworth University in 2020.
+She is both Washington State and ACSI Certified.

 Growing up, the value of education was instilled in Mrs. Van Egdom, and she wishes to do the same with her students while also building a trusting relationship and sharing the love of Christ with them.